Most Popular Trekking Peak Climbing in Nepal

 • Location: Annapurna Region

-• Accommodation: local Teahouse during trekking and camping during climbing
+• Accommodation: Local Teahouse during trekking and camping during climbing

 Chulu East (6584 m) is technically not a rugged peak.
 However, you should have some high-altitude experience.
 It helps if you are familiar with crampons, harnesses, ice axes, and handling climbing ropes.